 Why is my bio full of books?
 Because each book I’ve read shows a little bit of where and who I am when I am reading it.

-In my day job, I work as an instructional designer, creating training solutions for companies around the world.
+In my day job, I work as an instructional designer, creating training solutions for companies around the world for years until settling down to design courses for BYU.
 I write when I can make the time, usually in the margins of the day.
 I spent just over two years freelancing full time, which was fun and exciting but ultimately unsustainable.
 See the reference to ‘seven silly kids’ above.